Cobordisms of sutured manifolds and the functoriality of link Floer homology: The contact invariant and the gluing map

 \begin{proof}

-The partial open book used to define the contact class $EH(M,\g,\xi)$ is constructed using a relative contact handle decomposition of $(M,\g,\xi).$ One takes $R_-(\g) \times I,$ and attaches $d$ contact one-handles, then $d$ contact two-handles.
-Suppose that $H$ is a contact one- or two-handle.
-This means that $\xi|H$ is contactomorphic to the unique tight contact structure on $D^3$ with convex boundary and connected dividing set.
-Denote by $\nu$ the dividing set on $\partial H.$
+The partial open book used to define the contact class $\EH(M,\g,\xi)$ is constructed using a relative contact handle decomposition of $(M,\g,\xi)$.
+One takes the product $R_-(\g) \times I$, and attaches~$d$ contact 1-handles, then~$d$ contact 2-handles.
+Suppose that $H$ is a contact 1- or 2-handle.
+This means that $\xi|_H$ is contactomorphic to the unique tight contact structure on~$D^3$ with convex boundary and connected dividing set.
+Denote by~$\nu$ the dividing set on~$\partial H$.

-The handle decomposition gives a balanced diagram $(-\S,\bolda,\boldb)$ for $(-M,-\g),$ which agrees with the one arising from the partial open book decomposition.
-The Heegaard surface $\S$ is obtained from $R_-(\g) \times \{1\}$ by performing the one-handle surgeries.
-If $H$ is a one-handle, then its belt circle is an $\a$-curve that intersects $\nu$ in exactly two points.
-If $H$ is a two-handle, then its attaching circle is a $\b$-curve that also intersects $\nu$ in two points.
-The contact element is represented by an intersection point $\x \in \T_{\a} \cap \T_{\b}$ such that $\x \cap H$ lies on $R_-(\nu)$ if $H$ is a one-handle, and on $R_+(\nu)$ if $H$ is a two-handle.
+The handle decomposition gives a balanced diagram $(-\S,\bolda,\boldb)$ for $(-M,-\g)$, which agrees with the one arising from the partial open book decomposition.
+The Heegaard surface $\S$ is obtained from $R_-(\g) \times \{1\}$ by performing the 1-handle surgeries.
+If $H$ is a 1-handle, then its belt circle is an $\a$-curve that intersects~$\nu$ in exactly two points.
+If~$H$ is a 2-handle, then its attaching circle is a $\b$-curve that also intersects $\nu$ in two points.
+The contact element is represented by an intersection point $\x \in \T_{\a} \cap \T_{\b}$ such that~$\x \cap H$ lies on~$R_-(\nu)$ if~$H$ is a 1-handle, and on~$R_+(\nu)$ if~$H$ is a 2-handle.